Center Services / Contact

 The Equipment Loan Fund (ELF) program has walker accessories including legs, wheels, skis and studs.
+We also have a floor peddler.
 Donate or borrow items.
 Please call first: Jamie Donchin @ 617.
-730. 2753 email@example.com or See the list at equipment exchange
+730. 2753 firstname.lastname@example.org or See the list at equipment exchange

 We collect cell phones, eyeglasses and soda can pull tabs.
 The Lions Club gets the glasses.
 Cell phones are sent to the National Council on Aging.
 Shriners Hospital gets the tabs.
 We have collection boxes in reception.

 ABCD (Fuel Assistance) – We are taking appointments for the ABCD program: 617.
 730. 2777 As well, you can visit ABCD Inc at 178 Tremont St, Boston.
 They have Chinese, Polish, Spanish, Vietnamese, Burmese, Mandarin and Taiwanese speaking workers.

 BETS (Brookline Elder Taxi System) – Taxi discount program via coupons.
 BETS can be used in all cab companies based in Brookline; it’s the law.
 They cannot be used for tips; use cash.
 Alicia Ebrat, the BETS coordinator, is at the Center Mondays, Tuesdays and Wednesdays, 12-4 pm, to take applications and sell coupons.
 You’ll need last year’s tax return to establish income.
 617. 730.
 2740

 BLAB (Brookline Legal Assistance Bureau) – Brookline residents only, no charge, no appointment needed.
 617. 730.
 2777